monsterkrampe/crystal/concepts/while-loops/introduction.md

 The type of the variable can be different under looping.
 In the following example, the type of `a` is `Int32 | String` because it can be `Int32` or `String` under the first part of the loop.
-The variable `a` will only carry the type `Int32 | String` under the first part of the loop, since when the loop starts it holds `Int32` and under the 2nd iteration it holds `String`.
+The variable `a` will only carry the type `Int32 | String` in the first part of the loop since when the loop starts, it holds `Int32`, and in the second iteration, it holds a `String`.
-Exactly what this multiple type system is, will be explained in later concepts.
+This multiple-type system will be explained in detail later.
-But since we are sure that under the 2nd part of the loop it will only hold `String`, the type of `a` is `String` under the 2nd part of the loop.
+But since we are sure that the second part of the loop will only hold `String`, the type of `a' is `String` under the second part of the loop.
-It will never hold `Int32` and `String` at the same time in runtime.
+At runtime, it will never simultaneously hold `Int32` and `String`.

 ```crystal
 i = 0